j4w8n/mkrt/README.md

 #### Standalone

 - `-n, --named-layout <name>` Create a page route, or layout, that references a named layout.
-Ex, +page@alternate.svelte or +layout@default.svelte
+Ex, +page@alternate.svelte or +layout@root.svelte
 - `--load` Create a +[page|layout].[ts|js] file with the route.
 - `--sload` Create a +[page|layout].server.[ts|js] file with the route.
 - `--all` Convenience method for using `--load` and `--sload` at the same time.